 It's Not About The Illness

-Another important factor about her work focused on the individual instead of the illness.
-Satir believed that the issues appearing on the surface were masking deeper issues, likely rooted in childhood.
-While addressing the surface issue might help, it would be more beneficial to the individual to discuss what is underneath.
-Using various techniques, she would help her clients uncover the root of their surface issues and help eliminate those problems by coming to terms with them, forming healthy coping mechanisms, and creating meaningful relationships with others.
+Another important factor of her work focused on the individual instead of the illness.
+Virginia Satir believed that the problems appearing on the surface were masking deeper concerns, likely rooted in childhood.
+Addressing the surface concern might help, but it would be more beneficial to the individual to discuss what is underneath.
+Using various techniques, she helped her clients uncover the root of their surface concerns and address those problems by coming to terms with them, forming healthy coping mechanisms, and creating meaningful relationships with others.

 Acceptance Promotes Change

-While therapy can give individuals the coping skills necessary to move forward in their lives, one of the markers of this therapy was understanding and accepting past events.
-The memories of the past should not prevent the client from moving forward.
-By accepting the events as unchangeable, each can take a step towards a happier existence.
-Hanging on to old beliefs, poor experiences, and shameful feelings only hinder the person from experiencing the here and now.
-Acceptance is key to promoting those first steps toward change.
+While therapy can give individuals the coping skills necessary to move forward in their lives, one of the markers of this therapeutic approach is understanding and accepting past events.
+Virginia Satir believed that the past should not prevent the client from moving forward.
+By accepting events as unchangeable, the individual may achieve greater well-being.
+Hanging on to old beliefs, poor experiences, and shameful feelings can hinder the person from experiencing the here and now.
+Acceptance is key to promoting those first steps toward the change process.

 How It Works

-Raising confidence helps the individual take charge of their decisions.
-From there, they see that they have a level of responsibility for their emotional health and active functioning.
-Then, the client commits to becoming consistent in their decisions, goals, and statements.
+Ideally, the Satir method works like this: Raising confidence helps individuals take charge of their decisions; from there, they see that they have a level of responsibility for their emotional health and active functioning.
+Next, they commit to becoming consistent in their decisions, goals, and statements.
 They become an active agent in their lifestyle.